futureflsl/sample-facedetection/README.md

     The Presenter Server service is always in the running state after being started.
 To stop the Presenter Server service of the face detection application, perform the following operations:

-    Run the following command to check the process of the Presenter Server service corresponding to the face detection application as the Mind Studio installation user:
+    Run the following command to check the process of the Presenter Server service corresponding to the face detection application as the MindSpore Studio installation user:

     **ps -ef | grep presenter | grep face\_detection**